|

 Read – Driving Repeat Purchases in E-Commerce: 4 Ways to Win

-While we talk about omnichannel marketing in the e-commerce industry, let’s look at how Amazon has changed the omnichannel marketing game in the e-commerce space.
+While discussing omnichannel marketing in the e-commerce industry, let’s look at how Amazon has changed the omnichannel marketing game in the e-commerce space.
 If you have read Jeffrey and Bryan Eisenberg, and Roy.
 H. Williams’ book, ‘Be Like Amazon: Even a Lemonade Stand Can Do It,’ you are probably already aware of how Amazon’s customer obsession and culture of innovation has helped them become one of the most influential companies in the world.
-If you have admired Amazon for its omnichannel eCommerce strategies, you must know about the four important omnichannel strategies, which has made them the brand they are today:
+If you have admired Amazon for its omnichannel e-commerce strategies, you must know about the four crucial omnichannel strategies, which has made them the brand they are today:

 Read – Top E-commerce Marketing Strategy Fails and How to Avoid Them